semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Resource types

-Semaphore 2.0 has two types of resources that can be handled by `sem`.
-The small list includes `secrets` buckets and Semaphore 2.0 projects.
+Semaphore 2.0 supports two types of resources: `secrets` buckets and Semaphore 2.0 projects.
+Both types of resources are identified by name.

 ## Working with organizations